-In Iraq to spread message of peace, Pope Francis’s events also bring worries about spreading coronavirus
+As Pope Francis visits Iraq to spread message of peace, his events also bring worries about spreading coronavirus

 The pope, who has received the coronavirus vaccine, has expressed feeling “caged” under lockdowns and has been eager to renew his face-to-face outreach to the world’s Roman Catholics and others.

 But he has also faced criticism for the optics of frequently appearing in public without a face mask.
-Iraq, moreover, has only just begun to unroll a limited vaccination campaign as it fragile health-care system battles another surge in the virus alongside the economic and political instability roiling the country.
+Iraq, moreover, has only just begun to unroll a limited vaccination campaign as its fragile health-care system battles another surge in the virus alongside the economic and political instability roiling the country.

 Iraq, where testing is limited, has officially reported over 13,500 deaths related to covid-19, the disease caused by the virus.
-New confirmed cases peaked last September, then declined, and since February have been steadily again on the rise, according to a tracker by Johns Hopkins University.
+Daily confirmed cases peaked in September, then declined, but since February have been steadily on the rise again, according to a tracker by Johns Hopkins University.

 At the Mass on Saturday, temperatures were taken at the door and face masks were required, though not everyone complied.
 There were no other specific requirements for attendees, such as having to show a negative result from a recent coronavirus test, as many airlines and countries now require of travelers.

-With several highly-transmissible variants spreading around the globe, public health experts have urged people to increase the strength of their masks, like doubling up.
-Scientists have also cautioned against crowds inside poorly ventilated spaces, where the virus can more easily aerosolize and remain in circulation for hours.
+With several highly transmissible variants spreading around the globe, public health experts have urged people to increase the strength of their masks, such as by doubling up.
+Scientists have also cautioned against crowds gathering inside poorly ventilated spaces, where the virus can more easily aerosolize and remain in circulation for hours.

 And as it remains unclear the extent to which vaccinated people can still themselves contract and transmit the virus, scientists have urged vaccinated people to continue to follow basic precautions, such as social distancing and mask-wearing around those not yet inoculated.

-Before the trip, the Vatican spokesman, Matteo Bruni, told The Post that “all the precautions have been taken from a health point of view.”
+Before the trip, the Vatican spokesman, Matteo Bruni, said that “all the precautions have been taken from a health point of view.”
 Francis is traveling in a closed car and will be holding events with only a few hundred people, he said.
-All the journalists and other members of the delegation traveling with the pope are vaccinated, although the Iraqis they meet will likely not be vaccinated.
+All the journalists and other members of the delegation traveling with the pope are vaccinated, although the Iraqis they meet will probably not be vaccinated.

 The Vatican’s envoy to Iraq, who had planned to be part of the pope’s entourage, tested positive for the coronavirus days before the trip and has not been in attendance.

-Muhamed Almaliky, an Iraqi American physician and a fellow at the Weatherhead Center for International Affairs at Harvard University, told The Post that it was unlikely that Iraq, with its only limited access to vaccines, would recover anytime soon from the virus, justifying the timing of the pope’s visit.
+Muhamed Almaliky, an Iraqi American physician and a fellow at the Weatherhead Center for International Affairs at Harvard University, told The Post that it was unlikely that Iraq, with its limited access to vaccines, would recover anytime soon from the virus, justifying the timing of the pope’s visit.

 “There is no point at which Iraq will be stable and healthy, not even in three years,” Almaliky said.
 “He is a man who is aging and becoming frail.
 If he waits, the trip may never happen.
 Because Iraq will be the last country to recover from covid.”